Zanzibar & Indian Ocean islands

 - Diving and snorkelling: Mafia Island boasts some of the best diving in East Africa.
 This is the place to come if you’re serious about your diving.
 That said, there’s also good diving and snorkelling off Pemba and Zanzibar too.

 - Go off-grid: Fanjove Private Island is where to go to escape from it all.
 There’s no mains electricity or even wifi, just six simple bandas which house the guests.
 It’s pretty laid back, remote and oh so peaceful.

 - Sleep underwater: Manta Resort on Pemba Island has a unique underwater room anchored off-shore.
 This is a unique experience!

 - Rural island life: On Zanzibar and Pemba it’s possible to experience life for the rural islanders and see what life is like for the locals who live here year-round.

 - Zanzibar spice tour: Visitors to Zanzibar can take a spice tour.
 This is, after all, the Spice Island.

 - Stone Town: The main town on Zanzibar is well worth a visit.
 Explore the alleyways, markets and historical buildings of this town linked so strongly with the slave trade in the past.

 - Delicious food: The cuisine on Zanzibar and the islands is a result of the cultural influences over hundreds of years.
-With Arab, Portuguese, Indian and British influences all part of the melting pot of Swahili fare.
+Arab, Portuguese, Indian and British influences are all part of the melting pot of Swahili fare.